Large Bakery Size Pistachio Cookies

 What Makes These Pistachio Cookies Soft and Chewy?

-- BAKING POWDER: Baking soda can help create crisper cookies, but we want a thick soft cookie so omit the baking soda.
+- BAKING POWDER: Baking soda can help create crisper cookies, but we want a thick, soft cookie, so omit the baking soda.

-- PUDDING MIX: Adding instant pudding to your cookie dough is a simple trick to amp up the flavor and also keep the cookies soft.
-TIP: MAKE SURE YOU’RE USING INSTANT PUDDING, NOT “COOK AND SERVE”.
-Cook and serve has a lot of cornstarch and will alter the texture of the cookie and won’t bake up as nicely.
+- PUDDING MIX: Adding instant pudding to your cookie dough is a simple trick to amp up the flavor and keep the cookies soft.
+TIP: MAKE SURE YOU’RE USING INSTANT PISTACHIO PUDDING MIX, NOT “COOK AND SERVE.
+“Cook and serve uses a lot of cornstarch, which will alter the texture of the cookie and cause it to bake up less nicely.

 ADD A SWIRL OF PISTACHIO FROSTING!

-How to Make Large Bakery Size Pistachio Cookies
+How to Make Large Bakery-Size Pistachio Cookies

-1 (6 ounce) bag dried pineapple chunks (about 1 cup)
+1 (6-ounce) bag dried pineapple chunks (about 1 cup)

-3 cups all purpose flour
+3 cups all-purpose flour

 1 teaspoon baking powder